 Our karts are fitted with slick tyres at all times, regardless of weather conditions.

-We have full changing facilities and showers, however you will need to bring your own towel.
-We also have lockers available which require a £1 coin to operate.
+We have full changing facilities and showers, however, you will need to bring your own towel.
+We also have lockers available for use free of charge.

 Race suits are provided.
 Wear comfortable casual clothes like a tee-shirt and jeans in summer, or a sweatshirt and jeans in winter.
 Please wear sensible, thin-soled, flat-heeled casual shoes like plimsolls or trainers.
 Sandals or open-toed shoes are not acceptable.
 Also, it can rain at very short notice so we suggest you bring a change of clothing for your homeward trip in case you get caught out.